 Late spring is when daytime temperatures are comfortable for campers and hikers.
 Nighttime temperatures drop into the 40s, while daytime highs reach up into the 70s.
 This makes hikes on many of the national park’s rugged, steep and unshaded trails more doable than in the heat of summer.

-However, keep in mind that this varies based on elevation.
-From river to rim is a change of nearly 5,000 feet, which means temperatures can differ by as much as 20 degrees from rim to floor.
+Keep in mind that this varies based on elevation.
+From the river to the canyon rim is a change of 5,000 feet, which means temperatures can differ by as much as 20 degrees.

 Best time for camping